dougnoel/sentinel.example/README.md

 ```

 ### 6.1.3 Add an action
 You add an action by creating a function that returns an action type with a designated endpoint.
-There are three kinds: GET, POST and PUT. (what are the differences?
-Do we need to include that here?)
+There are three kinds: GET, POST and PUT.
 For example if I had an endpoint of "todos" that used a GET action to retrieve a list of items I would use the following:

 ```
 package apis;